PilzDE/psen_scan_v2/README.md

 ```

 ## Usage
-This package is capable to read data from 1 to 4 safety laser scanners with the following configuration:
+This package is capable to read data from 1 Master safety laser scanner, and up to 3 Subscribers safety laser scanners, as shown below:

 <p align="center">
 <img src="img/Master_and_Subscribers.jpg">
 </p>

-If you want to read data and publishing scans from **1** safety laser scanner (Master, Light), execute in a command line:
+To read data and publishing scans from **1** safety laser scanner (Master, Light), execute in a command line:

 ```bash
  roslaunch psen_scan_v2 psen_scan_v2.launch sensor_ip:=192.168.0.10